arista-netdevops-community/gnmi_demo_with_arista_eos/README.md

 ./gnmi --help
 ```

+### interact with Arista devices using gNMI

-### use the following RPC: capabilites, get, subscribe, update, replace, and delete.
+Lets use the following RPC: capabilites, get, subscribe, update, replace, and delete.

+#### Capabilities

-#### Retrieve the set of capabilities supported by the target.
+Retrieve the set of capabilities supported by the target.

 ```
 ./gnmi -addr 10.83.28.203:6030 -username arista -password arista capabilities